 - 1. What is folklore?
 Are there any stories or songs you know that have been passed down from your family? - 2.
-Why did pioneers gather and hold campfires? - 3.
-If you were a pioneer, what kinds of activities do you think you would have done at night?
+Why did people throughout Georgia's history gather and hold campfires? - 3.
+How are the campfires you hold today similar to those that were held by Early Georgians?